Hypercubers/hypercubing.xyz/docs/theory/grip-theory/slightly-wrong.md

 [^reasonable]: For any reasonable puzzle, anyway.

-## Bonus round: lamination
+## Lamination

 Grip theory technically works for everything, but some puzzles have more structure.
 For these, we have **Laminated Theory**, which is more advanced.
 While Grip Theory and Laminated Theory are both capable of describing the same puzzles, sometimes they fit more nicley into one framework or the other.
+Laminated Theory differs from Grip Theory in the following ways:

 - When grips have the same stabilizer (e.g., `R` and `L` on 3x3x3) then we can define them instead as distinct **layers** on an **axis**.
     - Even though we usually think of the 3x3x3 as having 3 layers, for Laminated Theory it's more useful to think of it as having 9 layers: `R`/`M`/`L`, `U`/`E`/`D`, `F`/`S`/`B`.